About Us

 2. Don’t Close Your Credit Cards

 It may seem obvious to close the credit card if you are not using it.
 But, don’t.
-Keeping the credit card open will increase your credit limit and lower your credit utilisation.
+Keeping the credit card open will increase your borrowing limit and lower your credit utilisation.
 That said, don’t be tempted to use the credit card.
 If that’s what you are worried about then just cut it up.

 3. Get a Personal Loan